aal80/whoami/README.md

 - LASCON 2024 - Applying generative AI to CVE remediation ([video](https://youtu.be/7oxHBwioRAw?si=EamnfFb2c7QYD_HD))
 - LASCON 2023 - Reverse-engineering the Enigma Machine and rebuilding with serverless ([video](https://youtu.be/v_K1tDLapgE?si=UG3IKW7oHUpf3FH-))
 - LASCON 2022 - A visual journey to demystifying OAuth2 and OIDC ([video](https://youtu.be/bhvJ1z-ye6E?si=HQ5CLYKscZ3UJ9f6))
+- KubeCon 2019 - Declaratively Securing Kubernetes Applications with Zero Code Updates
+- (And probably at least two more dozen in the last 10 years that I do not recall)

 ## Publications
 - From 18 Weeks to 3 Hours: How CyberArk Delivers Business Value Faster Using Serverless Technology on AWS ([case study](https://aws.amazon.com/solutions/case-studies/cyberark-serverless-case-study/))